thirdweb-example/marketplace/README.md

 We attach these functions to the `onClick` handlers of our `Buy` and `Make Offer` buttons.
 If you want to see how we do that, check out the code in our [[listingId].tsx file](./pages/listing/[listingId].tsx) page.

 **Note:** For making offers, you'll need to have an ERC20 token.
-For our Rinkeby marketplace, that means you'll need to have wrapped ETH (wETH).
+For our Goerli marketplace, that means you'll need to have wrapped ETH (wETH).

 ## Join our Discord!